paulhibbitts/using-docsify-this/README.md

 To use the Docsify-This **Web Page Builder** enter the URL for an online Markdown file and tap the ‘Publish as Standalone Web Page’ button.
 The Markdown file will then be rendered as a standalone Web page with it’s own URL that can then be copied and shared.

 ![Docsify-This Web Page Builder](images/docsify-this-web-page-builder.jpg ':class=image-75-border')
 _Figure 1.
-Docsify-This Web Page Builder_
+Docsify-This Web Page Builder (Paul Hibbitts, CC BY-A 4.0)_

 ### Example Docsify-This URL